 ● Do keep sterile syringes on you.
 They take up very little room and are indispensable the one time the hospital or doctor has run out of clean needles.
 These are much cheaper to purchase on the road – I bought mine in Chile.

 ● Do invest in travel medical insurance.
 I took mine out as a Canadian national, meaning I am covered everywhere in the world except Canada.
 Check the riders for activities such as scuba diving, skydiving, jumping off random bridges or high altitude climbing if you’ve a bit of an adrenaline addiction, like I do.
-A good resource is BootsnAll’s travel insurance page.
+I go through travel insurance in my World Travel Resources page.

 ● Do eat street food, often.
 The reality is, street food is a great way to explore local culture and cuisine, will earn you props with the locals and is usually a safer option than whatever fancy restaurant is in town.
 So long as you stick to street carts that have lineups or a good turnover, and make sure your food is cooked through, you are less likely to get food poisoning than a quiet touristy spot.